waferbaby/usesthis/posts/2021-02-08-dominique.dickey.markdown

 I've heard that the 2021 MacBook Pro won't have the touchbar - which is fantastic, as the touchbar is the bane of my existence.
 So, that's definitely on my wishlist.

-I'd love a desk that's more.. desk-y.
+I'd love a desk that's more... desk-y.
 I have my eye on the [IKEA LINNMON/ALEX][linnmon-alex] (you may be noticing a trend here: I _love_ IKEA furniture).
 I'll be sticking with the TEODORES chair and footstool, though.

 I also have a long wishlist of fountain pens.
 Someday I'd like a pen with a 14k gold nib, as I've heard it improves the writing experience.